Charlie Morton (mortoch02)

 Morton wasn't the only member of the 2013 Pirates staff to open the season on the Disabled List as he rehabbed from the Tommy John surgery; Karstens and Francisco Liriano also were on the DL, forcing Pittsburgh to use a makeshift rotation to open the season.
 While Karstens did not return, Morton and Liriano did and played key roles as Pittsburgh not only ended its run of losing seasons but went to the playoffs.
 Morton got 9 rehab starts in the minors (1-2, 3.32) before returning to the majors.
 He had a 7-4, 3.26 record for the 2013 Bucs, with some big starts down the stretch, part of a superb rotation with A.J.
 Burnett, Liriano, Gerrit Cole and Jeff Locke.
 The lone negative was a 2013 NL-high 16 hit batsmen (3 ahead of runner-up Julio Teheran).
 He had a 108 ERA+.
 With Locke's late struggles, Morton was the 4th starter in Pittsburgh's rotation for the 2013 Postseason, getting the call for game 4 of the NLDS with the Bucs having a chance to either eliminate the St. Louis Cardinals or having to go back on the road for Game 5, a crucial outing against hot Cards rookie Michael Wacha.
 Morton was excellent, tossing shutout ball for five before Matt Holliday hit a two-run homer in the 6th, but Wacha beat him with a one-hitter.
 After the season, he re-signed with the Pirates agreeing to a three-year contract worth $21 million.

 Morton started the 2014 season with 6 straight losses before finally earning his first win on May 23rd, 4-3 over the Washington Nationals.
 He had not pitched badly during the losing streak, as his ERA of 3.45 was good for an ERA+ of 101.
 He had gone 14 starts without a victory, dating back to the end of the previous season.
 He had more bad luck on July 7th, when he limited the St. Louis Cardinals to one hit over 7 innings but left with the game still scoreless; the Cards eventually won, 2-0, on Matt Adams' two-run, 9th-inning walk-off homer against Justin Wilson.
 On August 17th, he was placed on the disabled list with inflammation in his right hip.
 He was 5-12, 3.84 in 25 starts at the time, having managed to retain his place in the contending Pirates' starting rotation all this time in spite of his lopsided won/loss record; his ERA was actually a quite respectable 3.43 before the hip problem surfaced, causing him to give up 10 runs in 8 innings over his last two starts before going on the DL.
+He underwent surgery in late September.

 Off the field, he has been active in charities for military families, including the National Veteran Wheelchair Games in Pittsburgh.